JustAnyones/Pidroid/README.md

 Pidroid uses a Postgres database to store its information.
 You can read about setting it up [here](#database).

-After making sure our configuration and database is set up, we just need to run the bot in a docker container with the following command:
+After making sure our configuration is complete, we just need to run the bot in a docker container with the following command:

 ```shell
 docker-compose up -d
 ```

+It will automatically start a postgres database and then run the bot.

 ## Development setup